Iceybb/PokeyPySnipe/README.md

 and then capturing it.
 This does NOT trigger a soft ban.

 Instructions:
+*Install python 2.7.12 from here: https://www.python.org/downloads/

-*Pip install -r requirements.txt
+*After install, copy requirements.txt to c:\python27\scripts, open command prompt and type pip install -r requirements.txt

-*Edit snipe.bat with your auth type, username, password and current location
+*Edit \pogo\snipe.bat with your auth type, username, password and current location

 *Run snipe.bat and paste coordinates in the following format: lat,lng - profit!